inferadb/control/docs/guides/configuration.md

-# InferaDB Management API Configuration Guide
+# InferaDB Control Configuration Guide

-Complete guide for configuring the InferaDB Management API using configuration files and environment variables.
+Complete guide for configuring InferaDB Control using configuration files and environment variables.

 ## Table of Contents